opensearch-project/documentation-website/docs/migrate/upgrade-migrate.md

 nav_order: 15
 ---

-# Upgrade approach (Linux)
+# Upgrade to OpenSearch (Linux)

-If you want to upgrade your existing Elasticsearch OSS cluster to OpenSearch and find the [snapshot approach](../snapshot-migrate/) unappealing, you must first upgrade your Elasticsearch OSS cluster to version 6.x or 7.x.
+If you want to migrate an existing Elasticsearch OSS cluster to OpenSearch and find the [snapshot approach](../snapshot-migrate/) unappealing, you can upgrade the cluster instead.
+The first step is to upgrade your Elasticsearch OSS cluster to version 6.x or 7.x.

 Elasticsearch OSS supports two types of upgrades: rolling and cluster restart.